 Adele Birbeck.
 BA (Hons).
 PG.
 Dip.
 Registered and Accredited M.B.A.C.P

-Due to the coronavirus I am now offering telephone therapy, on-line therapy or walking talking therapy where we will walk and talk along the beach or the woods, or a place of your choice (Bridlington location only).
+Due to the coronavirus I am now offering On-Line and Telephone counselling.
+I also offer Walking Talking Therapy where we will walk and talk along the beach or the woods, or a place of your choice (Bridlington location only).

 Hi, my name is Adele.

 I trained as a counsellor because through my own life experiences I became passionately committed to supporting people who are having emotional and mental health (or well-being) problems.
 I have worked as a counsellor, in both professional and voluntary settings with clients who have had a wide range of complex issues.